 It all started with a spark.

-In 2011, we opened the doors to our reimagined science centre - a place that's, in fact, much more than a science centre.
-Our space is a place to explore and get your hands on science, technology, engineering, art and math (STEAM).
+In 2011, Spark opened the doors to a reimagined science centre - a place that's, in fact, much more than a science centre.
+This is a place to explore and get hands-on with science, technology, engineering, art and math (STEAM).

-Our visual identity is an important component of our brand.
-Details on the use of the TELUS Spark logo and other assets can be found in our brand toolkit.
+Spark's visual identity is an important component of the brand.
+Details on the use of the logo and other assets can be found in the online brand toolkit.

 A community transformed by a culture of curiosity, risk-taking and problem solving.

-Collaboration: We believe that encouraging debate and dialogue, embracing diverse perspectives, and that partnership with our communities results in better ideas and outcomes.
+Collaboration: Spark encourages debate and dialogue, embracing diverse perspectives.
+Partnerships result in better ideas and outcomes.

-Curiosity: We are always wondering, always questioning, always seeking to learn.
+Curiosity: Spark inspires people to always be wondering, always questioning, always seeking to learn.

-Commitment: We're deeply passionate about our mission and pursue it in everything we do...and in how we do it.
+Commitment: Spark is deeply passionate about its mission and pursues it in everything it does, and in how it does it.